eleavydev/rock-paper-scissors-el/README.md

 # Rock Paper Scissors - You against the machine!!

-Rock Paper Scissors - You against the machine!! is a simple game which allows users to play Rock Paper Scissors against the computer.
+Rock Paper Scissors - You against the machine!! is a simple game which allows a user to play Rock Paper Scissors against the computer.

+Traditionally Rock-paper-scissors, also known as roshambo, has been played between family and friends to determine the outcome of a decision - important decisions like who gets to eat the last biscuit or who gets to sit in the front of the car on a long journey!

+This player vs machine game can help players fine tune their game-playing skills so they are better prepared for when they next play against friends or family.
+This game is short and sweet... with the first to reach a score of 5 announced as Winner!
+It can be played quickly, many times throughout the day for fun and maybe even as a stress reliever!

 Users of this game will be able to view the rules of the game, play against the computer, view their score and see who wins the entire game.
-The winner is whoever wins the most out of 5 rounds.
+As mentioned above the winner is whoever wins the most out of 5 rounds.

 ![Screenshots of Rock Paper Scissors website](https://res.cloudinary.com/dlsbkq7mw/image/upload/v1657059725/Rock%20paper%20scissors/Rock_Paper_Scissors_small_jtjne1.png "Rock Paper Scissors")